 Brick is a great option for those looking to complement their green roof.
 While there are many colors of brick to choose from, a classic red brick is always a safe bet.

 Red brick pairs well with most color schemes and adds a touch of warmth to any home.
 If you’re looking for something a little more unique, consider using black or grey bricks.
+You may order real estate photo retouching services to visualize different color combinations and make an informed choice.

 5. Brown House